ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 1. the key you use to move forward through a snippet's tabstops, which is set using `g:UltiSnipsJumpForwardTrigger`, and
 1. the key you use to move backward through a snippet's tabstops, which is set with `g:UltiSnipsJumpBackwardTrigger`.

-For orientation, here is an example configuration:
+For orientation, here is an example configuration, which you would place the code in your `vimrc` or `init.vim`:
 ```vim
 " This code should go in your vimrc or init.vim
 let g:UltiSnipsExpandTrigger = '<Tab>'          " use Tab to expand snippets
 let g:UltiSnipsJumpForwardTrigger = '<Tab>'     " use Tab to move forward through tabstops
 let g:UltiSnipsJumpBackwardTrigger = '<S-Tab>'  " use Shift-Tab to move backward through tabstops
 ```
-This code would make the `<Tab>` key trigger snippets *and* navigate forward through snippet tabstops, and make the combination `<Shift>`+`<Tab>` navigate backward through tabstops.
+Explanation: this code would make the `<Tab>` key trigger snippets *and* navigate forward through snippet tabstops (yes, UltiSnips lets you use the same key for both expansion and tabstop navigation), and make the key combination `<Shift>`+`<Tab>` navigate backward through tabstops.
-Yes, UltiSnips lets you use the same key for both expansion and tabstop navigation!
-(Although using the `<Tab>` key for both expansion and tabstop navigation might conflict with default mappings from certain autocomplete plugins---your mileage may vary.)

 See `:help UltiSnips-trigger-key-mappings` for relevant documentation.
 For fine-grained control one can also work directly with functions controlling expand and jump behavior; for more information on this see `:help UltiSnips-trigger-functions`.